Sessions (completed and upcoming):

-1) Learning Group on Indigenous Justice – Doctrine of Discovery (part 1)
+1) Learning Group on Indigenous Justice – Doctrine of Discovery: Stolen Lands, Strong Hearts (part 1)

-We viewed and discussed a video produced by the Anglican Church of Canada Doctrine of Discovery (start to 31:20)
+We viewed and discussed the video produced by the Anglican Church of Canada as a response to the calls to reconciliation, Doctrine of Discovery: Stolen Lands, Strong Hearts (start to 31:20)

-2) Learning Group on Indigenous Justice – Doctrine of Discovery (part 2)
+2) Learning Group on Indigenous Justice – Doctrine of Discovery: Stolen Lands, Strong Hearts (part 2)

-We viewed and discussed a video produced by the Anglican Church of Canada Doctrine of Discovery (31:20 to end 1:06:19)
+We viewed and discussed a video produced by the Anglican Church of Canada, Doctrine of Discovery: Stolen Lands, Strong Hearts (31:20 to end 1:06:19)

-3) Land Acknowledgement Workshop (in two parts, first completed March 29, second upcoming April)
+3) Land Acknowledgement Workshop (in two parts, first part was March 29)

 Part 1:

-We explored and discussed the words often used and different approaches to acknowledging the land and its original stewards.
+We explored and discussed the words often used to acknowledge the land on which we live and its original stewards.

-We looked at the concepts of Unceded and Traditional.
+We explored the history and concepts of ‘Unceded’ and ‘Traditional’.

 - Discussion of the 1776 Royal Proclamation quote: